Important 2015 W-2 Announcement

 - Hourly employees: this is the check distributed on hourly payday, November 16, 2015

-- Employees should review the address that is printed on the bottom of their October 31, 2014 paycheck stub.
 This is the address to which your Form W-2 will be mailed.
-If this is not the correct address, please correct your address through the My Cal Poly Portal.
+If this is not the correct, please update your mailing address through the My Cal Poly Portal.
 Once you are logged in to the portal, go to the “Personal Info” tab and then click on “Home and Mailing Addresses.”
-All address changes must be submitted by December 12, 2014.
+All W-2 related address changes must be submitted by December 11, 2015.
 If you are not able to change your address via the My Cal Poly Portal, please contact Payroll Services at 756-2605.

 Form W-2: Wage and Tax Information

 - State Controller's Office Frequently Asked Questions Regarding Form W-2